 This permit allows you to cut a Christmas Tree within designated areas of the Tahoe National Forest!
-Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.
+Lifelong memories are built during these special times!
+We are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

-Each forest has limitations on the size of the tree you can cut and the species of trees that are permitted.
+The forest has a limitation on the size of the tree you can cut and the species of trees that are permitted.
 See below to help you measure and choose a tree that meets your permit's guidelines.

 Tree Height: 20 feet maximum

 Stump height: 12 inches maximum